 The furniture piece could be relatively new or very old.
 Either way, there's a good chance you can repair the dull and dingy look of superficial wear by renewing the existing finish.
 By doing that, you'll save yourself the time and trouble of stripping, then refinishing.
 The trick is knowing what finish was put on in the first place.
 To identify the type of clear film finish on a piece of furniture, you test it with solvents.
+(See the chart below.)
 To find out, just do the following.

 - For nicks, scratches, and small areas of damage, try reflowing the finish.
 A cloth dampened with denatured alcohol will reflow shellac.
 You'll be able to dissolve the original finish and move it around to cover minor damage, brightening the surface as you go.
 This also works on lacquer finishes when you use lacquer thinner as the solvent.
 In either case, don't be over-zealous.
 You could go completely through the finish.

 - Cut back the damaged surface film to a more presentable layer.
-Do this with 0000 steel wool (or gray Scotch-Brite) or 1,000-grit or finer sandpaper, and lubricant (linseed oil).
+Do this with 0000 steel wool (or gray Scotch-Brite) or 1,000-grit or finer sandpaper, and lubricant (linseed oil) as shown below.
 It's much like sanding between coats when you want to build up a finish.
 The trouble with this method: You don't really know how thick the finish layer is, so you could cut through it to bare wood.
 If your option to cutting back the finish is refinishing, you might as well try it.

 - Apply more of the finish type atop the old.Classify this as a thorough finish repair; and the most time-consuming of all.
 You want a clean, dull finish, so first remove any polish or wax with mineral spirits or soap and water.
 Then, proceed as if you were adding a second coat of a new finish.